mario-hess/juggle/README.md

 <br />

-:point_right: The application will be available in the project's [release section](https://github.com/mario-hess/juggle/releases).
+:point_right: The releases are available in the project's [release section](https://github.com/mario-hess/juggle/releases).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>